rhysjamesmason/my-site/src/pages/blog/welcome-to-my-college-journey.md

     3. Fault analysis and problem resolution including fault analysis tools, frameworks for problem management, root cause analysis and incident management.

-This covers the two papers that will be assested during the course.
-It is a full-time course that does have work placement as mentioned in the previous section.
-This course covers topics from: __networking, cyber security & much more__, which is great since it has what I need for my career path.
+This covers the two papers that will be used to evaluate your progress throughout the course.
+As mentioned in the previous section, the course is full-time and does have a work placement component.
+This course covers topics from networking, cybersecurity, and much more.
+That's great, since it has what I need for my career path.

 <div id="YYPF" />
 <br />

-## __What are my plans in the future?__
+## **What are my plans in the future?**

-My path in thr future is to is to become an Network Adminitrator for a company, no matter if its big or small.
-I have dremt of being one for a while, also with my intrest in networks and how stuff works, I feel this is a perfect role for me.
+My future career goal is to become a network administrator for a company, regardless of its size.
+I feel this is a perfect role for me, considering my interest in networks and how stuff works, as well as my past aspirations of working in this field.

 <div id="PhY1" />
 <br />

-## __What are my plans in this site?__
+## **What are my plans in this site?**

-This site is made with the sole purpose of documenting my time at college and my course.
-This will be a place where I will update on what is happening and new thing I learn to share with you.
-The site will be contantly updated to keep it fresh and new.

-Some posts may have interactivie demos on new technology and describing how it would work.
+This site is solely dedicated to documenting my time at college and my course.
+This will be a space where I will share updates on what's happening and new things I learn.
+I will use it to keep you informed.
+The site will be constantly updated to maintain a fresh and new feel.
+Some posts may include interactive demos or descriptions of how new technology would work.

 ---

 <div id="rOZW" />
 <br />

-## __Conclusion__
+## **Conclusion**

-To end this post of, I would like to say that any projects will be available for you to look at and see how I improve.
-At the end of my college journey I will tell you if it is worth it or should you go for a normal grade _(e.g. A Level, BTEC)_.
-That will be all for this installment of my college journey, see you next time!
+To conclude this post, I would like to say that any projects you look at will be available for you to see how I have improved.
+At the end of my college journey, I will let you know if it was worth it or if you should just go for a normal grade (e.g. A Level, BTEC).
+That is all for this instalment of my college journey.
+I will see you next time!